Stephen Lisburger, PhD, PI

 Lisberger Lab

 One area of our research concerns how the neural circuit for pursuit works as a whole to transform the sensory representation in extrastriate area MT into commands for rationale and accurate movements.
 A second area of research concerns how we learn motor skills.
 We have shown that the cerebellum is critical for motor learning, and we have provided evidence that learning occurs both in the cerebellar cortex and the deep cerebellar nuclei.
-We also have discovered a form of very rapid plasticity that occurs when the visual detection of movement errors causes "climbing fiber responses" in the cerebellum.
+We also discovered a form of very rapid plasticity that occurs when the visual detection of movement errors causes "climbing fiber responses" in the cerebellum.

 Selected Recent Publications

-4. Herzfeld DJ, Hall NJ, Trigides M, Lisberger SG (2020) Principles of operation of a learning neural circuit. eLife.
+5. Herzfeld DJ, Hall NJ, Trigides M, Lisberger SG (2020) Principles of operation of a learning neural circuit. eLife.
 2020;9:e55217 DOI: 10.7554/eLife.55217 PMC7255800

 Research